shanti-uva/solr-shanti-configsets/README.md

 > vi zk-settings.inc

 ```
-NB: Most likely you will only need to edit the path to the zk script (ZK)
+NB: Most likely you will only need to edit the path to the zk script (ZK) and config base directory (CONFDIR)
 > ./scripts/downconfig dev kmassets_dev

 #### 3. Use the `downconfig` script to download the current configs from SearchStax, reconciling any differences via git.
 NB: if things are properly up-to-date there shouldn't be any differences.